gnu-octave/pkg-jupyter-notebook/README.md

 ## jupyter_notebook

 ```
-notebook_object = jupyter_notebook (notebook_file_name, options)
+notebook_object = jupyter_notebook (notebook_filename, options)
 ```

+Run and fill the Jupyter Notebook in file @var{notebook_filename} from within GNU Octave.

+Both text and graphical Octave outputs are supported.

-This class has a public attribute `notebook` which is a `struct` representing the JSON-decoded Jupyter Notebook.
-This attribute is intentionally public to enable advanced notebook manipulations.
+This class has a public property `notebook` which is a structure representing the JSON-decoded Jupyter Notebook.
+This property is intentionally public to enable advanced notebook manipulations.

 **Note:** Jupyter Notebook versions (`nbformat`) lower than 4.0 are not supported.

-The second argument `options` is a struct with fields:
+The optional second argument `options` is a struct with fields:

 * `tmpdir` to set the temporary working directory.

 ## plot magic

 `%plot` magic is supported with the following settings:

 * `%plot -f <format>` or `%plot --format <format>`: specifies the image storage format.
 Supported formats are:
     * PNG (default)
     * SVG (Note: If SVG images do not appear in the notebook, it is most related to the Jupyter Notebook security